 In the week since the Surviving R. Kelly aired on Lifetime, hip hop artist Drake has come under fire for exhibiting R. Kelly like behavior.

-Drake‘s current girlfriend is eighteen-year-old model Bella Harris, making him fourteen years older than her.
+Drake‘s current girlfriend is 18-year-old model Bella Harris, making him 14 years older than her.
 While eighteen is the legal age in the United States, the age difference is more than a little weird.
-But what makes the whole situation even more uncomfortable is the fact that the pair has known each other since 2016.
+But what makes the whole situation even more uncomfortable is the fact that the pair have known each other since 2016.
 When she was sixteen.

 It wasn’t the first time I heard strange things about Drake.